chromaui/chromatic-docs/composition.md

 Design system and component library authors can automatically compose their Storybook inside their consumer’s Storybooks.
 Add a `storybook` property in the `package.json`.

-You can add a `storybook` property in the `package.json` file with additional information.
-Similar to the example below:

 ```json
 {